saharking1298/frank-the-prank-remote/README.md

 # frank-the-prank-remote
-The remote web app for Frank The Prank - powered bu VueJs and socket.io
+The remote web app for Frank The Prank - powered by VueJs and socket.io